 And remember: The best way to actually learn (!) a language is to….travel!

-So, if you have any questions regarding travellers’ communication, I’d be very happy hearing from you.
+So, if you have any questions regarding travellers’ communication, I’d be very happy to hear from you.

 How about you, do you learn some local vocabulary when travelling?